ariannasm/cities-conserve-time/README.md

 # cities-conserve-time

-Instructions for reproducing all figures using the .do and .ipynb files in the replication package, as well as software requirements and necessary inputs, are below.
-Figure-[1-4].do and Figure-SI6.do have been tested on Stata 16 and 17, while the remaining .ipynb files have been tested in Jupyter running  Python 3.10.14.
-Each of these scripts should take no more than 10 seconds to run.
+Instructions for reproducing all figures in the paper *Cities Adapt to Conserve Travel Time* by Arianna Salazar-Miranda, Cate Heine, Lei Dong, Paolo Santi, and Carlo Ratti using the `.do` and `.ipynb` files in the replication package.
+Software requirements and necessary inputs are listed below.

+- The Stata scripts (`Figure-1.do` through `Figure-4.do` and `Figure-SI6.do`) have been tested on Stata 17.
+- The Jupyter notebooks (`.ipynb`) have been tested on Python 3.10.14 in Jupyter.
+- Each script executes in under 10 seconds.

-The replication package includes a `spectus_scripts` folder containing scripts that run on Spectus’s platform to generate inputs for our `.do` and `.ipynb` files.
-Running these scripts requires access to the raw Cuebiq mobility data via the Spectus platform.
+The replication package also includes a `spectus_scripts` folder containing scripts that run on Spectus’s platform to generate inputs for our `.do` and `.ipynb` files.
+Access to the raw Cuebiq mobility data via the Spectus platform is required to run these scripts.

 Figure-2.do
 ------------------------------------------------------------------------------